reincas/YALIP/README.md

 the sum of the respective list attribute `weights` is therefore equal to 1.
 All of these lists are ordered for decreasing weights.

-The method `short()` of an `IntermediateState` object returns the short string representation of its main basis state and `long(min_weight=0.0)` returns a string containing weight factors together with the respective short string representations of all basis states with weight factors greater or equal `min_weight`.
+The method `IntermediateState.short()` returns the short string representation of the intermediate state's main basis state and `IntermediateState.long(min_weight=0.0)` returns a string containing weight factors together with the respective short string representations of all basis states with weight factors greater or equal `min_weight`.
+Furthermore the convenience method `Levels.str_levels(min_weight=0.0)` generates a string with energy and basis state composition for each intermediate state.

-The methods `matrix` and `reduced` of an `Levels` object work exactly as for a `States` object, but they return matrices in intermediate coupling instead.
+The methods `Levels.matrix(name)` and `Levels.reduced(name)` work exactly as for a `States` object, but they return matrices in intermediate coupling instead.

-If the optional arguments `jo` and `material` are used when a `Levels` object is initialised, it can be used to calculate the strength or radiative transitions.
+If the optional arguments `jo` and `material` are provided when a `Levels` object is initialised, it can be used to calculate the strength or radiative transitions.
 The Judd-Ofelt parameters in the dictionary `jo` are expected in pm<sup>2</sup>
 and the object `material` must provide a method `refractive_index(k)` which returns the refractive index of the material for the given wavenumber in cm<sup>-1</sup>.